midzer/beerbase/content/breweries/new-holland-brewing-company/mad-hatter-ipa.md

 srm: 0
 upc: 0
 ---
 Dry-hopping provides a distinctive and floral hop aroma, while the lively and hoppy body is subtly balanced with delicious malt notes.
-Hatterâ€™s hop character makes it a great fit for spicy dishes, bitter greens and beef.
+Hatter’s hop character makes it a great fit for spicy dishes, bitter greens and beef.